(I may earn a small commission from the products mentioned in this post.)

 When I was preparing for TKR surgery I looked at a few different models of walkers.
 I used the 2 wheel walker and it helped me tremendously in the first few days after knee replacement.
 In fact, I don’t think I could have moved from the recliner to the bathroom without it.

-I used the walker for the first week and less-so in the following week.
+I always used the walker during the first week and then less in the following week.
 I was able to move around the house and even used it on short walks outside.
 The wheels made it easy to move and kept me from having to pick up the walker each time I took a step.

 Looking back I would have liked a walker with 4 wheels.
 I mentioned a few on this list and believe they are a great investment for knee replacement recovery.
 I’ll also use the walker as I get older – a long term investment.